waltervh/BornAgain-website/content/documentation/working-with-python/fitting/introduction/minimal-fitting-example/index.md

 +++
-title = "Minimal working example" weight = 30
+title = "Minimal fitting example" weight = 30
 +++

-## Minimal working example
+## Minimal fitting example

+On this page you will find an example of minimal script that need to be created to run fitting.
+Scattering from spherical nano particles in Born approximation is used here as an example.
+Short explanations follow below.

 {{< highlight python "linenos=table" >}}
 """